Creating Spaces with a Purpose: Marc A. Lindsel

 During college, I gained valuable experience working on residential and commercial projects at a structural engineering firm.
 After earning my Bachelor of Science in Architecture in 1989, I moved to California just after the Loma Prieta earthquake.
 Again, I found inspiration in my professional work and learned from mentors who helped me develop my skills.

 My ambition to run my architectural firm led me to set a goal of obtaining my license before my 30th birthday.
 I achieved this goal with two weeks to spare and found my practice.
-In addition to my professional work, I also pursued personal projects, such as building my forte piano, which took nearly two years of evenings and weekends to complete.
+In addition to my professional work, I pursued personal projects, such as building my fortepiano, which took nearly two years of evenings and weekends to complete.

 For me, the most fulfilling aspect of working in architecture is bringing clients’ visions to life and creating spaces that enhance their lives.
-In addition, I enjoy the challenge of tackling tough design problems and the creative freedom to find innovative solutions.
+Additionally, I enjoy the challenge of tackling complex design problems and the creative freedom to devise innovative solutions.

 Can you tell us about any notable projects your firm has completed?